- Banking & Finance Fund Finance

 |Admitted||2007, North Carolina|

 In the community, Wes served two years as an advising board member for the young professionals group of the Charlotte Chamber of Commerce and currently serves as a member of the board’s Wisdom Council.
 He is also a member of the Young Donor Society of the Arts & Science Council in Charlotte, an active member of the Mecklenburg County Bar Association, and a strong supporter of the Alzheimer's Association.
 He is an active participant and supporter of Mayer Brown's pro bono initiative, and was a recipient of the 2012 Pro Bono Award for contributing more than 60 hours of work on pro bono matters.
-Wes was recently recognized as a “Rising Star” in the area of Banking and Finance in the International Financial Law Review’s IFLR 1000 Legal Directory for the year 2014.
+Wes has been recognized as a “Rising Star” in the United States in the area of Banking and Finance in the International Financial Law Review’s IFLR1000 Legal Directory in 2014 and 2015.

 Wes has a JD from The Ohio State University Moritz College of Law and a BA from the University of North Carolina at Chapel Hill.